Getting RTXI:

 To disable drivers, move the cursor to the item and hit SPACE until the field the left is blank.

 From the boot menu, select the "Advanced" option from the GRUB bootloader to open up a submenu that lists all the available kernels.
-The real-time kernel will be named 3.8.13-xenomai-2.6.3.
+The real-time kernel will be named x.y.z-xenomai-4, where x.y.z is an automatically selected kernel version closes to the one already on the system.
 Select it and boot the system.

 7. Install RTXI.

 Install RTXI with the install_rtxi.sh script.
-Navigate back to your rtxi/scripts/ directory and rum:
+Again from the root directory run:

 Give your password when prompted.
 The script will also prompt you for an installation mode.

-Install RTXI so that it uses the real-time kernel.
+Install RTXI so that it uses the real-time EVL kernel.

-If you want real-time performance, enter "1" to use Xenomai and wait for RTXI to be installed.
+If you want real-time performance, enter "evl" to use Xenomai EVL and wait for RTXI to be installed.
+If upgrading from a previous version of rtxi and you wish to keep xenomai 3 installation, then enter xenomai.
 When the installation script terminates, RTXI is ready for you to use.
 To start RTXI, run:

 $ sudo rtxi